 The payment for most tools works on a per-user, per-month basis, and others use the storage source, data size, and cloud-based computing to determine the pay.
 Either way, you might want to consider your budget.
 Ensure you work within it and you do not over or underspend.

 The tool you choose should answer your business questions.
 Ensure you do not choose a tool with numerous features that you may not use and do not choose a tool that limits you in terms of its features.
 You might also choose to work with an open-source tool such as Metabase.

 BI tools allow businesses to easily find answers to their questions.
-The ease of access to data makes sharing, analyzing, and representation the data easy.
+The ease of access to data makes sharing, analyzing, and representation of the data easy.

 Choosing the right tool and best Data Visualization Tools is pretty easy.
-Start by analyzing the features they offer such as language support and cross browser testing.
+Start by analyzing the features they offer such as language support and cross-browser testing.
 Regardless of whichever tool you pick from Domo, Board, Dundas BI, Microsoft Power BI, D3 js, and MicroStrategy, you should also ensure that the tool meets their business needs.